-In trying to cover a game as vast as No Man's Sky, we at VICE Gaming were torn between two needs: first, we wanted to offer you a picture of our experience playing the game; and second, we want to spend quality time with NMS before coming down with any sort of "verdict" about our feelings.
+In trying to cover a game as vast as No Man's Sky, we at VICE Gaming were torn between two needs: First, we wanted to offer you a picture of our experience playing the game; second, we want to spend quality time with NMS before coming down with any sort of "verdict" about our feelings.
 So to do both of these things, we decided to write a series of letters or dispatches to one another (and you), about what we'd discovered in our first hours of gameplay.
 Austin found the game to be a stress reliever, while Mike found himself running around in terror.
 As Patrick is waiting for the PC version, he's been following the community's early reactions.
 We've tried to paint a picture for you of what the game feels like—its strengths and flaws and frustrations.
 We're not done yet, though.
 Look for plenty more on NMS in the days and weeks ahead.

 Dear Austin and Mike,

 I've spent little time in the world of No Man's Sky, only briefly booting up the PlayStation 4 version to wrap my head around the basics.
 I'm waiting for the PC version to launch later today, and besides hoping for a good version of the game, I'm anxious to form an opinion on it, one way or the other.
 In the meantime, I've been following what other people have been doing with the game, and found myself tearing up at some of the stories I'd found, like this one...

 Monica Goebel Memorial Planet is warm and full of plants.

 Though Peter Cantelon discovered it first, he won't be the last person to visit.
 The vastness of No Man's Sky's world means it's unlikely, but not impossible, for players to find one another's discoveries.